 - What are your key questions?
-Will these questions target specific pupils? - What responses do you expect pupils to give to your questions and tasks? - Can you, by considering possible responses, pre-empt possible misconceptions and how you will deal with them perhaps use - As pupils engage with the tasks how do you manage your teacher presence to: eavesdrop, circulate between groups, live mark and intervene etc. all of which will allow you to gauge understanding and progress? - How will you seek feedback on the tasks set e.g brief final mini-assessment, an exit task, plenary or targeted questions linked to the lesson objectives?
+Will these questions target specific pupils? - What responses do you expect pupils to give to your questions and tasks? - Can you, by considering possible responses, pre-empt possible misconceptions and how you will deal with them perhaps use I do, we do, you do/backward fading? - As pupils engage with the tasks how do you manage your teacher presence to: eavesdrop, circulate between groups, live mark and intervene etc. all of which will allow you to gauge understanding and progress? - How will you seek feedback on the tasks set e.g brief final mini-assessment, an exit task, plenary or targeted questions linked to the lesson objectives?